Are you still in the process of deciding on a niche to jump into?

-If you can piggyback on one of the trending searches, you’ll have a massive chance to grow your audience and your reach in a short period of time.
+If you can piggyback on one of the trending or popular searches, you’ll have a massive chance to grow your audience and your reach in a short period of time.

-You can sort these related queries by rising, comparing rise in the current Google keyword trends against the prior time period.
+You can sort these related queries by rising, comparing the rise in the current keyword trends against the prior time period.

-Or by top, the most popular related search queries.
+Or by the top, the most popular related search volume queries.

 Jot the related queries onto a spreadsheet or notepad and bring them to the compare tool to prioritize your efforts.